Morning Meeting in an Autism Classroom for Middle School Series

 Asking and Answering Wh- Questions

-I have altered this part of my morning meeting in many ways many times.
-I have used multiple resources and I’ll share that as the series goes on.
-Right now, we use a picture and ask questions about it to create a sentence that describes the picture using Wh- questions.
+I’ve experimented with this part of our morning meeting in many ways.
+I’ve tried out multiple resources, which I’ll share more about as this series continues.
+Currently, we use a picture and ask questions about it to create a sentence that describes the picture using Wh- questions.
+This approach has been effective in getting my students engaged and helping them practice their descriptive skills.

 News2You